shoshijak/dbcsr/src/acc/libsmm_acc/predict/README.md

-# Training Procedure for Predictive Modelling of Optimal Parameters in `libcusmm`
+# Training Procedure for Predictive Modelling of Optimal Parameters in `libsmm_acc`

 The performance of the matrix-matrix multiplication kernels is highly dependant on the choice of algorithm and parameters, this is why [*autotuning*](tune.md) is used to find optimal kernel parameters.